-\begin{itemize} \item Proposing a unified deep-learning-based Fully Connected Neural Network (FCNN) formulation for predicting the bus arrival times across many bus lines within the same bus transit network. \item Evaluating the accuracy of the proposed model in the New York City Bus System Dataset with more than 200 bus lines and 2 million data points. \item Demonstrating our approach's scalability and generalization benefits compared to classical machine learning models such as Support Vector Regression (SVR). \end{itemize}
+\begin{itemize} \item The introduction of a unified, deep-learning-based Fully Connected Neural Network (FCNN) framework aimed at predicting bus arrival times across numerous bus lines within a singular bus transit network. \item The thorough assessment of the proposed model's accuracy utilizing the expansive New York City Bus System Dataset, which comprises more than 200 bus lines and 2 million data points. \item The illustration of our methodology's superior scalability and generalization capabilities when juxtaposed with classical machine learning models such as Support Vector Machines. \end{itemize}

-The rest of this paper is structured as follows.
-The subsequent section is devoted to bus arrival time prediction literature review.
-The third section contains a detailed description of the dataset used in this study and some exploratory data analysis.
-Our methodology is illustrated in section four.
-Finally, our model is validated, and we present our conclusions in section six.
+The rest of this paper is structured as follows: The subsequent section is devoted to bus arrival time prediction literature review.
+The preliminaries and dataset section contains a detailed description of the dataset used in this study and some exploratory data analysis.
+Our methodology is illustrated in the proposed neural network methodology section.
+Finally, our model is validated, and we present our conclusions in the last section.

-\section{Related Works}
+\section{\uppercase{Related Works}}

 Our objective in this section is to assess the efficiency of examples similar to our research demonstrating how data-driven approaches can be used for bus transit systems, arrival time prediction, and scheduling optimization.
 Public transportation is a crucial component of a connected and smart community.
 Therefore, citizens demand real-time information regarding transportation assets' arrival and departure.
 In many cities worldwide, intelligent transportation systems with demand-responsive services are being implemented to bridge the gap between public transportation and private cars.
 In some early research, data analytics has been used to optimize public bus schedules and minimize passenger wait times.